This will be our fourth consecutive year at this festivalprevious in historic downtown Bartow.

-For our third consecutive yearprevious, we will be in historic downtown Bartow for the Bloomin’ Arts Festival with about a hundred other artists expecting up to 30 thousand visitors.
+For our third consecutive yearprevious, we will be in historic downtown Bartow for the Bloomin’ Arts Festival.
+Joining us will be about a hundred other artists expecting up to 30 thousand visitors.
 It will be open on Saturday, March 2nd, from 10 am to 5 pm and from 10 to 4 on Sunday.
 It is put on by the Bartow Art Guild, which is also hosting a Saturday car show and Sunday RV show, a quilt show, a flower show, a bicycle race, a “huge kids activities tent”, entertainment (which includes a concert on Sunday afternoon), food trucks, and more.
 You can find more information at www.bartowartguild.com.
 We hope to see you there.

 This will be our fourth consecutive time participating in this event.
 It is free to the public and will be open from 9 am to 5 pm both Saturday, April 28th, and Sunday.
 Once again, they are expecting 45 thousand visitors to 250 artists around the back lake.
 Other activities include a 5k run, KidsWorld, children’s workshops, and continuous live entertainment.
 Although not yet complete, you can go to their website (www.melbournearts.org) for more information.

 This is our first time at this festival.
 We will be on Robinson Street on the north side of Lake Eola.
 This will be the 29th time the Fiesta in the Park Committee of the Orlando Community & Youth Trust has put on this festival.
 They are expecting 175 thousand visitors to 200 artists.
 It will be open from 10 am to 5 pm both Saturday, April 7th, and Sunday.
 They are also supposed to have a Kids Zone and other entertainment.
 They may have more information later on their website, www.fiestainthepark.com.